clausnz/php-helpers/README.md

 ### isSmartphone

-Determes if the current user agent is running on a smartphone.
+Determes if the current device is a smartphone.

 ```php
 Dev::isSmartphone(  ): boolean